Omni-RRM: Advancing Omni Reward Modeling via Automatic Rubric-Grounded Preference Synthesis: Experiments

+\paragraph{Progressive SFT+GRPO training drives substantial performance gains.} Our two-stage training regimen yields significant improvements over both the unaligned backbone and the SFT-only baseline.
+While SFT establishes a foundational capability for \textbf{reward modeling}, the subsequent \textbf{GRPO refinement} further sharpens the reward boundary.
+For example, Omni-RRM-7B improves from \textbf{62.6\%} (SFT) to \textbf{70.4\%} (SFT+RL) in five-benchmark Overall accuracy, with particularly strong gains on MM-RewardBench (\textbf{61.0\% $\rightarrow$ 72.9\%}), ShareGPT-Video (\textbf{70.5\% $\rightarrow$ 80.2\%}), and TA2T (\textbf{58.5\% $\rightarrow$ 65.0\%}).
+Compared to the original Qwen2.5-Omni-7B backbone, our full model achieves a \textbf{+17.0\% relative gain} in overall accuracy, validating that RL-based optimization effectively improves reward calibration.
+This improvement is especially pronounced on low-contrast examples: difficulty-stratified evaluation in Supplementary Sec.~C.1 shows that Omni-RRM yields larger average gains on Hard pairs than Easy pairs (+12.0 pp vs. +6.6 pp), supporting our design focus on low-margin preference discrimination.

-\paragraph{Specialized reward modeling benefits more from targeted training than from raw model scale.} We find that reward modeling is a specialized capability: on preference benchmarks, specialized reward models can outperform larger general-purpose MLLMs that were not trained for preference judgment.
-For example, on MM-RewardBench, a strong generalist model (Gemini-2.5-Pro, 63.3\%) is substantially behind specialized open-source reward models, including Omni-RRM-7B (72.9\%), R1-Reward-7B (72.3\%), and UnifiedReward-Think-Qwen-7B (71.4\%).
-This suggests that high-quality preference modeling depends critically on targeted supervision and post-training objectives, rather than pre-training scale alone.
+\paragraph{Specialized reward modeling outweighs raw model scale.} We find that \textbf{reward modeling} is a specialized capability that does not scale linearly with general pre-training: reward models explicitly optimized for preference supervision can significantly outperform much larger general-purpose MLLMs.
+For example, on MM-RewardBench, the proprietary Gemini-2.5-Pro (\textbf{63.3\%}) lags substantially behind specialized open-source reward models, including our Omni-RRM-7B (\textbf{72.9\%}), R1-Reward-7B (\textbf{72.3\%}), and UnifiedReward-Think-7B (\textbf{71.4\%}).
+This performance gap suggests that high-fidelity reward modeling depends critically on \textbf{targeted supervision} and \textbf{rubric-grounded post-training objectives} rather than sheer parameter count or pre-training scale alone.